Verminas/rsschool-cv/cv.md

 ## About me

-I am 26 years old, at the moment I work as a state medical forensic chemist in the department of the state committee for forensic examinations in the Gomel region.
+I am 26 years old, for the last three years I have worked as a state medical forensic chemist in the department of the State Committee for Forensic Examinations in the Gomel region.
 I liked my work, but such activity in a state organization imposes some restrictions on me as a person.
 I have always wanted to try myself in an activity where I can fully reveal myself as a good specialist and as a creative person.
 Therefore, I opted for the profession of a front-end developer.

 To describe my strengths, they would be:
 + multitasking